eyrafabdullayev/TravelBook/README.md

 ## About

-My purpose of builing this app is using all my knowladge over the kotlin. ( i am new in kotlin ) \n I used SQLite database for storing data and GPS provider, Location Service of Google to access the location of user. \n
+My purpose of builing this app is using all my knowladge over the kotlin. ( i am new in kotlin ) \
+I used SQLite database for storing data and GPS provider, Location Service of Google to access the location of user. \